benjaminchait/at-work/glossary.md

 ---

+## Nouns, adjectives and verbs

+Words are hard, good product management helps synthesize and distill complex ideas for their team: https://trashpanda.cc/2021/09/nouns-adjectives-verbs-and-your-minimum-viable-product/

+---

 ## rubber ducking

 It's usually helpful to talk things through.
 In the absence of a forum for this, just saying it out loud to others can be helpful to improve thoughtfulness and clarity.